• Skip to primary navigation

 Yes, medical bills can affect your credit, but only if they’re significantly overdue.
 Healthcare providers don’t normally report to the major credit bureaus (Equifax, Experian, and TransUnion), which means that if you pay your bills on time, they won’t appear on your credit report, and your score won’t be affected, either positively or negatively.

 If you pay your bills slightly late, your healthcare provider probably won’t report that to the bureaus either.
 However, if your payments are between 60 and 180 days overdue, they may transfer or sell your debt to a collection agency.
-Debt collectors do report to the bureaus, so if this happens, a collection account will appear on your credit report, which will lower your score.
+They may even send your medical bill to collections without telling you.

 Medical collection accounts don’t affect your score for 180 days

-Once the collection agency has reported your account to the bureaus, you have an extra 180 days to pay off your debt.
-1 If you pay it off in full before the end of this grace period, the bureaus won’t add the collection to your report and it won’t affect your credit.
+Once the collection agency has reported your account to the bureaus, you have an extra 180 days to pay off your debt.1 If you pay it off in full before the end of this grace period, the bureaus won’t add the collection to your report and it won’t affect your credit.
 If you fail to pay it off, your credit score will drop.

 How much do medical collection accounts hurt your credit score?

 The damage that a collection account will do to your credit score depends on several factors, including your current score and your credit history, but it can be severe.
-For instance, FICO noted in a 2014 letter to the Consumer Financial Protection Bureau (CFPB) that if you have a FICO 8 score of 780, a collection account can cost you over 100 points.
-2
+For instance, FICO noted in a 2014 letter to the Consumer Financial Protection Bureau (CFPB) that if you have a FICO 8 score of 780, a collection account can cost you over 100 points.2

 Do medical bills in collections affect your credit?